All pages

 Example:

-The PK keyword can be used to specify the fields which will be used for the key value in Elastic.
-The field values will be concatenated and separated by a -
+The PK keyword allows you to specify fields that will be used to generate the key value in Elasticsearch.
+The values of the selected fields are concatenated and separated by a hyphen (-).

 INSERT writes new records to Elastic, replacing existing records with the same ID set by the PK (Primary Key) keyword.
 UPSERT replaces existing records if a matching record is found, nor insert a new one if none is found.